sveltevietnam/sveltevietnam.dev/libs/ui/README.md

 The Svelte Vietnam Design System, packaged as [Tailwind presets](https://tailwindcss.com/docs/presets).

 > [!IMPORTANT]
-> The `@sveltevietnam/ui` is currently currently private for internal use but soon will be published as a standalone npm package.
+> The `@sveltevietnam/ui` is currently private for internal use but soon will be published as a standalone npm package.

 ## Installation